 Try one of these!

-20th century rural NZ aliens Animals anthology byte series Channelling Collection coming of age dystopian Early NZ setters environmental health Fairy Tales Family relationships first contact folklore horses immigration legends magic memoir myths Māori Māori version Nautical theme New Age NZ 1860s NZ biography NZ Birds NZ history NZ setting other-worlds paranormal Parents' Guide photographs Picture book Ruebrian Enterprises self-help series social commentary Spicy version supernatural suspense Te Reo Time-travel WW2
+20th century rural NZ aliens Animals anthology byte series Channelling Collection coming of age dystopian Early NZ settlers Fairy Tales Family relationships first contact folklore horses immigration legends LGBT magic memoir myths Māori Māori version Nautical theme New Age NZ 1860s NZ biography NZ Birds NZ history NZ setting other-worlds paranormal Parents' Guide Picture book Ruebrian Enterprises self-help series social commentary Spicy version supernatural suspense Te Reo Time-travel travel WW2